cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 to find out how to customize mathfields, receive change notifications, define keyboard shortcuts, use custom macros and more.

-The section below discuss aditional options to load MathLive for more complex configurations.
+The section below discuss additional options to load MathLive for more complex configurations.

 ## Using `<script>` tags